 Many times in life, One-size-fits-all can be really great!
 It takes the stress out of finding the right fit and is often quick, easy and convenient.
 But when it comes to contact lenses, one-size-fits-all is not only an uncomfortable, but also a potentially damaging, concept that can result in serious vision and eye issues.
 Contact lenses generally sit directly on the cornea, making it very important that the measurements of your contact lenses are 100% accurate to ensure a comfortable, healthy fit.
 This will prevent eye infections and other eye conditions such as corneal abrasion, a painful scratch on the surface of the eye that can make even blinking uncomfortable!

 Each person's eyes are just a little bit different.
 Some corneas are steep, while others are shallow.
-Some people have mild astigmatism, while others' astigmatism is more severe, and yet others don't have at all.
+Some people have mild astigmatism, while others' astigmatism is more severe, and yet others don't have it at all.
 All these considerations and more make proper corneal measurements a very important starting point.
 Your eye’s curvature will first be measured using a measuring device known as a keratometer.
 This is a very simple procedure, in which you simply rest your chin on a support while the instrument takes photographs of your eye.
 These photographs are used to analyze reflections of light from your cornea to help the doctor determine the exact curvature of your eye and the size of contact lens that you will need.

 In a case in which a patient has a hard-to-fit cornea, based on an unusual curvature of the eye, further computerized measurements are often taken using corneal topography, allowing a more precise picture of the shape of the corneal surface.